-If you cannot work, the Government has extended the Coronavirus Job Retention Scheme until 30 April 2021.
+If you cannot work, the Government has extended the Coronavirus Job Retention Scheme until 30 September 2021.
 You may be eligible for this scheme if you were on the payroll before 2 March 2021 for periods starting after 1 May 2021.
 Please speak to your employer if you think you are eligible.

 Does my whole household have to shield?

-No. Other members of your household are not required to shield and should follow the national lockdown guidance.
+No. Other members of your household are not required to shield.
 That means they should continue to go to work if they are unable to work from home.

 To protect yourself you should try to stay 2 metres away from other people within your household, especially if they show symptoms of the virus or have been advised to self-isolate.
 Follow the guidance of 'Hands, face, space.'

 Are new groups of people going to be added to the shielded patient list?